Improve the security of your Ruby app with the Ruby Security Handbook made for developers.

 Before committing your code or publishing your package to a repository, you should ensure no sensitive data will be shipped.
 Using a pre-commit hook or a pre-publish script helps to prevent such leaks.
 You should particularly look for: Database credentials, API keys or configuration files.

 A few npm packages can help placing pre-commit hooks: https://rubygems.org/gems/pre-commit/

 If an attacker successfully attacks your application, having it running as a restricted-user will make it harder for the attacker to take over the host and/or to bounce to other services.
 Privileged users are root on Unix systems, and Administrator or System on Windows systems.

 Static Application Security Testing (SAST) is an easy and fast way to find unsafe patterns in your code.
 You can enforce SAST security checks with a pre or post-commit hook, but be aware of the high number of false positives.

 Use a secure development life cycle

-The secure development lifecycle (SDL) is a process that helps tackle security issues at the beginning of a project.
+The secure development lifecycle (SDLC) is a process that helps tackle security issues at the beginning of a project.
 While rarely used as is, it provides useful insights at all stages of the project, from the specification to the release.
 It will allow you to enforce good practices at every step of the project life.

 Ensure you are using security headers

 Modern browsers support a set of headers dedicated to blocking certain types of attacks.
 Make sure you have properly implemented all security headers.
-Don’t forget about the Content Security Policy
+Don’t forget about the Content Security Policy.

 Do not use templating without XSS protection